MicrosoftDocs/dynamics-365-intelligent-order-management/topics/support.md

 ### Create a support request

-To create a support request, follow these steps.
+To create a support request, follow these steps:

 1. Sign in to [Microsoft Power Platform admin center](https://admin.powerplatform.microsoft.com) by using your admin credentials.
 1. Select **Help + support** \> **New support request**.